Honeybees & BumblebeesGLI Bot

-WHY DO I HAVE THEM?
+WHY DO I HAVE BEES?

 There is really no specific reason you may have a bee nest on your property other than these insects are opportunistic builders and have found a safe haven to create their nest in your backyard.
 They may be attracted to your flower or vegetable garden as well, but you can still find a population of these insects in areas without obvious attractants.

-ARE THEY DANGEROUS?
+WHY ARE BEES POTENTIALLY DANGEROUS?

 HOW DO I GET RID OF BEES?

 Never try to eliminate a nest on your own, you can put yourself and/or your family in serious danger.
-A pest control professional in Wisconsin is the best way to get rid of bees because of their access to the tools and the knowledge needed to ensure they are removed from your property safely and without harm to you or your family.
+A pest control professional is the best way to get rid of bees because of their access to the tools and the knowledge needed to ensure they are removed from your property safely.

-CAN I DO IT MYSELF?
+CAN I REMOVE BEEHIVES BY MYSELF?

-HOW SOON CAN YOU GET HERE?
+HOW SOON CAN YOU REMOVE BEEHIVES?